pweingardt/KSPMissionController/goals.md

-# Mission gaols
+## Mission

-A missions consists of one of multiple mission goals.
-The mission goals have to be finished in the right order in order to finish the mission.
+A mission consists of one or multiple mission goals.
+You have to finish most mission goals in the given order in order to finish the mission (this behaviour can vary).
+After you have finished the mission, you get the reward.

+Mission fields:

+* name: unique name for this mission.
+Used to identify the mission throughout the space program.
+* description: The description for this mission.
+* reward: The reward in krones for finishing this mission

+## Mission goals

-There are currently several mission goals:
+There are currently several mission goals, but they all have these fields in common:

 ### Common fields (available in *all* mission goals)